Recursive numeral systems are highly regular and easy to process: Limitations

 The second limitation concerns the format of the data.
 As we pointed out in the discussion, the D\&S annotation always employs the same order (i.e., consistent with Hurford's left-headed grammar), which may inflate estimated regularity under our measure.
 While preliminary results suggest that this does not change the key findings, in future work we will analyse the newly annotated data in more detail.

 The next limitation also concerns the data.
 D\&S used the language sample from the World's Atlas of Language Structures (WALS) \citep{wals-s1}.
 While, as they pointed out, WALS was constructed with a focus on language diversity, we found that the sample comprises many languages from large language families such as Indo-European and Austronesian.
-This could be taken as ``representative'' in so far as the sample is roughly proportional to the number of languages across families, but a more appropriate sample might be one with more balance across large and small families, and is controlled for geographical effects \citep{dryer1989large,laddCorrelationalStudiesTypological2015}.
+This could be taken as ``representative'' in so far as the sample is roughly proportional to the number of languages across families, but a more appropriate sample might be one with more balance across large and small families, and which is controlled for geographical effects \citep{dryer1989large,laddCorrelationalStudiesTypological2015}.

 Finally, while our work is focused on comparing the efficiency of natural and other theoretically possible recursive numeral systems, including the previously ``optimal'' systems obtained in previous work, one might still wonder how efficient natural numeral systems actually are relative to the theoretical optima.
-Both of the previous work have shown that natural recursive numeral systems lie close to their Pareto frontier, and, as noted in the discussion, we hope to do the same in future work.
+D\&S and Y\&R show that natural recursive numeral systems lie close to their Pareto frontier, and, as noted in the discussion, we hope to do the same in future work.

 \SetKwInput{KwData}{Requires}